Controversial Police Encounters Fast Facts

 2015 - Baltimore - Freddie Gray

 April 12, 2015 - Police arrest 25-year-old Freddie Gray on a weapons charge after he is found with a knife in his pocket.
-Witness video of the arrest records him screaming as officers carry him to the prisoner transport van.
+Witness video contains audio of Gray screaming as officers carry him to the prisoner transport van.
 After arriving at the police station, he is transferred to a trauma clinic with a severe spinal injury.
 He falls into a coma and dies one week later.

 April 12, 2015 - Police arrest 25-year-old Freddie Gray on a weapons charge after he is found with a knife in his pocket.
-Witness video of the arrest records him screaming as officers carry him to the prisoner transport van.
+Witness video contains audio of Gray screaming as officers carry him to the prisoner transport van.
 After arriving at the police station, he is transferred to a trauma clinic with a severe spinal injury.
 He falls into a coma and dies one week later.

-April 21, 2015 - The names of six officers involved in the arrest are released.
-Lt.
-Brian Rice, 41, Officer Caesar Goodson, 45, Sgt.
-Alicia White, 30, Officer William Porter, 25, Officer Garrett Miller, 26, and Officer Edward Nero, 29, are all suspended.

-April 24, 2015 - Baltimore police acknowledge Freddie Gray did not get timely medical care after his arrest and was not buckled into a seat belt while being transported in a police van.
+April 24, 2015 - Baltimore police acknowledge Gray did not get timely medical care after his arrest and was not buckled into a seat belt while being transported in a police van.

-April 27, 2015 - Protests turn into riots as looting and fires engulf Baltimore on the day of Gray's funeral.
-At least 20 officers receive injuries, as police and protesters upset over Gray's death clash on the streets.
+April 27, 2015 - Protests turn into riots on the day of Gray's funeral.
+At least 20 officers are injured as police and protesters clash on the streets.
 A video shows police in riot gear take cover behind an armored vehicle, as protesters pelt them with rocks.
 Gov. Larry Hogan's office declares a state of emergency and activates the National Guard to address the unrest.

 May 21, 2015 - A Baltimore grand jury indicts six officers in the death of Freddie Gray.
-The officers now face a range of charges from involuntary manslaughter to reckless endangerment.
-The driver of the transport van, Caesar Goodman, will face the most severe charge, of second-degree depraved-heart murder.
+The officers face a range of charges from involuntary manslaughter to reckless endangerment.
+Goodman, the driver of the transport van, will face the most severe charge: second-degree depraved-heart murder.

-September 10, 2015 - Judge Barry Williams denies the defendants' motion to move the Freddie Gray trials out of Baltimore, a day after officials approve a $6.4 million deal to settle all civil claims tied to Gray's death.

-November 30, 2015 - Officer William Porter, the first of six city police officers, goes on trial.
-Porter faces charges of manslaughter, assault and reckless endangerment.
-The Baltimore jury is comprised of eight women, five black and three white, and four men, three black and one white.
-The alternates are three white men and one black man.

 December 7, 2015 - Due to a medical emergency, the judge dismisses a juror.
 The jury is now comprised of seven women, four black and three white, and five men, three black and two white.
 The alternates are two white men and one black man.